MyTooliT/ICOc/Documentation/Tutorials.md

 icoc -1 1 -2 1 -3 0
 ```

-Here `0` indicates that you want to disable the channel while a positive number (such as `1`) specifies that the measurement for the channel should take place.
+Here `0` indicates that you want to disable the channel, while a positive number (such as `1`) specifies that the measurement for the channel should take place.
 Since the default value

 - for the option `-1` is already `1`, and
 - for the option `-3` is already `0`